 The mission of the UAFS Greek Life is to enhance student development through membership in Greek lettered organizations.
-The Greek life community will promote an inclusive value-based atmosphere where organizations and individual members achieve academic success, exemplify leadership, appreciate civic engagement, create bonds of brotherhood and sisterhood, and support a healthy and culturally diverse environment, with the assistance of the Coordinator of Greek Life.
-By developing these skills, sorority and fraternity members learn to conduct themselves in a manner that reflects the values and standards associated with membership in a fraternal organization, while complementing and enhancing the educational mission and vision of UAFS.
-Greek Life at UAFS is an opportunity for students to become involved with the University while fulfilling the missions and goals of the Student Activities Office and the University as a whole.
+The Greek community promotes an inclusive value-based atmosphere where organizations and individual members achieve academic success, exemplify leadership, appreciate civic engagement, create bonds of brotherhood and sisterhood, and support a healthy and culturally diverse environment.
+By developing these skills, sorority and fraternity members learn to conduct themselves in a manner reflective of the values and standards associated with membership in a fraternal organization, while complementing and enhancing the educational mission and vision of UAFS.
+Greek Life is an opportunity for students to enhance their collegiate experience outside of the classroom.